 Donny van de Beek

 Donny van de Beek stuck around an extra year just like Hakim Ziyech and his reward was a move to Manchester United.
 Right from the off this seemed a strange move as Van de Beek’s best position was the one occupied by club saviour Bruno Fernandes; but maybe he would replace Paul Pogba?
 Except Paul Pogba didn’t leave.
 So maybe he would partner Pogba in an incredibly offensive midfield?
 Nope.

 In fact, he didn’t do much of anything.
 In his debut season in England, the brilliant Dutch midfielder played just 512 minutes.
-This season he’s managed just over an hour with not one single start.
-As a result he’s lost his starting spot in the Netherlands national team and has become, in all honesty, something of a meme.
+This season just gone he managed just over an hour with not one single start before joining Everton on loan in January – where he already played more league minutes than he managed at Man Utd (in three matches).
+But because of his Man Utd run, Van de Beek has lost his starting spot in the Netherlands national team and has become, in all honesty, something of a meme.